B2B Articles - May 29, 2017

 That is, include information about what your post is about in your slug, headers, meta description, social media source code tags, and image alt text.
 (Ask your developer for assistance if you need it.)
 This will help searchers select your post if it's the right fit.
 And more relevant readers means better lead conversion on your CTAs.

 Smart content is a tool provided by marketing automation platforms, like the HubSpot CMS.
-You basically can show custom content or calls-to-action based on a visitor's job title, sales funnel stage, or other characteristic.
+You can basically show custom content or calls-to-action based on a visitor's job title, sales funnel stage, or other characteristic.

 This blog strategy makes your content incredibly relevant.
 You could create a custom intro depending on someone's specific industry, for example, or show a call-to-action that changes after they've already indicated a specific pain point.